Joey Lucchesi: San Francisco Giants

 On January 20, 2025, Lucchesi signed a minor league contract with the San Francisco Giants.
 On June 15, Lucchesi was called up to the major league club.
 Lucchesi pitched just 2/3 of an inning that day with no strikeouts while allowing three hits and two runs against the Los Angeles Dodgers.
-In 38 appearances, the most of his career, Lucchesi finished the 2025 season with a 0–1 record, a 3.76 ERA, and 31 strikeouts.
+He made a career-high 38 appearances for San Francisco, posting an 0–1 record and 3.76 ERA with 31 strikeouts across 38 1/3 innings pitched.
+On November 21, Lucchesi was non-tendered by the Giants and became a free agent.